alexhsamuel/fixfmt/README.md

 ## Python

-Requires Python 3.4 or later.
+Supports Python 2.7, and Python 3.5 or later.

 ## Python unit tests